apex51/kaggle-walmart-trip-prediction/README.md

 ## Introduction

 This is code for [kaggle's walmart trip prediction][1].
 The final model is a 2-level stacking ensemble in the usual fasion.
+The final result ranked 20th/~1000.

 Feature Engineering:
 * I treat all the fineline and department desc using bag of words for each trip.
 Then I generate a vector for each trip.